emory-ducote/emory-ducote.github.io/projects/robot_chicken.md

 </div>

 This naive discrete grid-based technique worked well enough for the final project, and we were one of the few teams with a non-hardcoded competition trajectory.

+_Credit to my teammates, Xuhui Kang and Yu-Sheng Wang_